All Episodes

 There are some who say we should work with Chavez.

-Barack Obama, for all the hopes that you uh disciples have invested in him, the most merciful cannot make a speech like either Ronaldus Magnus or JFK.
+Barack Obama, for all the hopes that you disciples have invested in him, the most merciful cannot make a speech like either Ronaldus Magnus or JFK.

 When that day finally comes, as it will, the people of West Berlin can take sober satisfaction in the fact that they were in the front lines for almost two decades.

-All free men, wherever they may live.
+All free men, wherever they may live, are citizens of Berlin.

-And the crowd went nuts with that.
+And a crowd went nuts with that.

 Now, a couple things here.

-If the truth be told, but he couldn't make this speech either because Obama believes it was a mistake to free 25 million Iraqis from tyranny because it angered our enemies.
+But he couldn't make this speech either because Obama believes it was a mistake to free 25 million Iraqis from tyranny because it angered our enemies.

 We are so afraid of angering our enemies today.